By appointment only

 - Engine Oil Parts – We need to check carefully for oil leaks.
 It can leak from the engine itself, or from the various pipes or filter or even from the oil pump.
 We also check the sump, which is a part you will see right underneath the car, under the engine.
 This is where we drain the oil from your car when we need to replace the oil.

 - The Water Cooling System – We check for water leaks.
 It can leak from the engine if it is cracked.
 It can also lead from the water pump, and the various water pipes in your engine.

 - Belts and Pulleys – Your engine has a number of belts and pulleys.
 They drive things like the engine cooling system.
 We need to check if any of these parts are missing, loose or damaged.

 - Engine Mountings – Your engine is attached to your car via the engine mountings.
 If these are loose or damaged, we need to fix it.

 - Funny Noises!
 Yes, we do listen to the noised the engine is making.
 That can often help us identify the problem faster.
 A knock, ping, and tuk noise certainly means different problems.

 - Various other Tests!
 We also look at things like Compression, Cam Belts, Turbos, Lifters, etc.

-At Three Service Centre we have over 38 years of experience in BMW engines.
-Since 1982 we have been specialising in BMW vehicles.
-The last few years we have added Minis, because Mini is actually built by BMW!
+At Three Service Centre we have over 38 years of experience in BM engines.
+Since 1982 we have been specialising in BM vehicles.
+The last few years we have added Minis, because Mini is actually built by BM!

 In the Western Cape you will find a number of workshops that work on BMW.
-We are the only Independent BMW Approved Service Centre in the Northern Suburbs.
+We are a Independent BM Approved Service Centre in the Northern Suburbs.

 Whether it is a blown cylinder head gasket, cracked head, or broken pistons, we have seen it all!